International Friendship Family Program is Recruiting

-Join us at 6 p.m.
-Thursday, Aug.
-12, for a performance by Sun is Poison on the lawn outside the Tang.
-A lo-fi solo project of Ballston Spa’s Will Seifart, Sun is Poison creates immersive works that meld the mechanical sounds of drum machines and synths with banjos, guitars, and honest and poignant lyrics.
-Sun is Poison will be making its Upbeat debut.
+Join us at 6 p.m. on Thursday, Aug.
+5, for a performance by Thomasina Winslow on the lawn outside the Tang.
+Blues singer Thomasina Winslow’s snappy guitar chops and rich, warm vocals have made her a staple of the Capital Region music scene.
+An educator, producer, world traveler, and historian of Americana, Winslow’s powerful voice makes her a true ambassador of the blues.
+This is Winslow’s Upbeat debut.
 Visitors are invited to bring picnic blankets, camping chairs, and their own food and drink to make it a night!
 In case of inclement weather, the concert will be canceled.
 Contact Olivia Cammisa-Frost with any questions.

-Join us for Family Saturday: Jazz it Up! on Saturday, Aug.
-14. The 90-minute, in-person event for children 5 and older and their parents, grandparents or other guardians features a close-looking exercise at Ouattara Watts’ “Wait Until Tomorrow” and jazz musician Sun Ra’s album covers, an art-making activity, and a moment to share new creations.
-There are two sessions at 1 p.m. and 3 p.m.
+Join us at the Tang Teaching Museum for Family Saturday: Symphony of Colors on Aug.
+7. The 90-minute, in-person event for children 5 and older and their parents, grandparents, or other guardians features a close-looking exercise at pages of Sarah Cain’s “music book,” in which the artist paints with gouache right on sheets of music, an art-making activity, and a moment to share new creations.
+There are two sessions on Saturday, at 1 p.m. and 3 p.m.
 Space is limited and reservations are required.
 For more information and how to make reservations, visit the Tang website.
 For questions, contact Sunny Ra, the Laurie M. Tisch Educator for K-12 and Community Programs at the Tang.

 Tang at Home Studio: Colorful Music

-Join us for Tang at Home Studio: Musical Abstraction on Sunday, Aug.
-15, at 11 a.m.
-This hour-long online event features discussions about Ouattara Watts’ “Wait Until Tomorrow” and jazz musician Sun Ra’s album covers — all conducted via Zoom.
+Join us for Tang at Home Studio: Colorful Music at 11 a.m. on Sunday, Aug.
+8. This hourlong online event features discussions about Sarah Cain’s “music book” — all conducted via Zoom.
 Reservations required.
 For more information and to register, visit the Tang website.
 For questions, contact Sunny Ra, the Laurie M. Tisch Educator for K-12 and Community Programs at the Tang.

 Lunchtime Crochet: Saratoga Springs Satellite Reef